About

 Dougald has been a founder of organisations including the Dark Mountain Project and Spacemakers.
 He is the author of At Work in the Ruins: Finding Our Place in the Time of Science, Climate Change, Pandemics & All the Other Emergencies.
 And he has been a visiting teacher at universities, art schools and architecture schools across Europe, as well as giving talks in church halls, community art spaces and the upstairs rooms of pubs.

 The two of us met in 2011 in the middle of a Swedish forest, where Anna was helping organise Futureperfect festival and Dougald was one of the speakers.
 Over the years since, we’ve made a home together that has become a place of friendship, hospitality and intercultural encounter.
 We knew from the start that we wanted to make a wider invitation and create a shared platform for our work.
-With HOME, we are taking the first steps to making that a reality.
+With HOME, we are learning what it means to make that a reality.

 A place to call HOME